lmfit/lmfit-py/doc/model.rst

 which shows the data in blue dots, the best fit as a solid red line, and the initial fit in black dashed line.

-In this example, the argumnet names for the model functions do not overlap.
+In this example, the argument names for the model functions do not overlap.
 If they had, the ``prefix`` argument to :class:`Model` would have allowed us to identify which parameter went with which component model.
 As we will see in the next chapter, using composite models with the built-in models